spiral-modules/app-1.0/readme.md

 To create new spiral application execute: `composer create-project spiral/application directory`
 > Your might need to update `spiral` permissions to use short cli enterpoint.

+> Profiler panel must be disabled by editing http configuration to speed up application.